The Power of the Question: Get Better Results By Saying Less and Asking More

 • What’s your gut instinct?

 • What can I do to help you from here?

 • How will our client feel when we have solved this problem?

 • How will you feel when you have found the right solution?

 And here are a few of my all-time favorite questions you can use in any conversation:

 · What would success look like?

 · What's the real issue here?

 Establishing a lead-by-questioning culture

-Remember – you don’t have to have the answer when you ask the question.
-Neither do they!
-But by getting others thinking, good answers will come.
+Remember, you don’t always have to have the answer when you ask someone a question.
+Neither do they.
+But by getting everyone thinking, great answers will come.